1982 Giro d'Italia: Classification leadership

 The Col d'Izoard was the Cima Coppi for the 1982 running of the Giro d'Italia.

 Four different jerseys were worn during the 1982 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider, and allowing time bonuses for the first three finishers on mass-start stages – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.

-For the points classification, which awarded a purple (or cyclamen) jersey to its leader, cyclists were given points for finishing a stage in the top 15; additional points could also be won in intermediate sprints.
+For the points classification, which awarded a purple (or cyclamen) jersey to its leader, cyclists were given points for finishing a stage in the top 15.

 The green jersey was awarded to the mountains classification leader.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 Each climb was ranked as either first, second or third category, with more points available for higher category climbs.
 The Cima Coppi, the race's highest point of elevation, awarded more points than the other first category climbs.
 The Cima Coppi for this Giro was the Col d'Izoard.
 The first rider to cross the Col d'Izoard was Belgian rider Lucien Van Impe.

 The white jersey was worn by the leader of young rider classification, a ranking decided the same way as the general classification, but considering only neo-professional cyclists (in their first three years of professional racing).

+A minor classification was the FIAT classification, where points were earned at intermediate sprints.

 Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.
 There was another team classification that awarded points to each team based on their riding's finishing position in every stage.
 The team with the highest total of points was the leader of the classification.

 The rows in the following table correspond to the jerseys awarded after that stage was run.